abelardojarab/gputeachingkit-labs/Module7/TextHistogram/description.markdown

----
+-t-
 title: Text Histogram
 author: GPU Teaching Kit -- Accelerated Computing
 module: 7
 ---

 # Objective
-The purpose of this lab is to implement an efficient histogram algorithm for an input array of integers within a given range.
-Each integer will map into a single bin, so the values will range from 0 to (NUM_BINS - 1).
-The histogram bins will use unsigned 32-bit counters that must be saturated at 127 (i.e. no roll back to 0 allowed).
-The input length can be assumed to be less than $2^{32}$. `NUM_BINS` is fixed at 4096 for this lab.
+The purpose of this lab is to implement an efficient histogram algorithm for an input array of ASCII characters.
+There are 128 ASCII characters and each character will map into its own bin for a fixed total of 128 bins.
+The histogram bins will be unsigned 32-bit counters that do not saturate.
+Use the approach of creating a privitized histogram in shared memory for each thread block, then atomically modifying the global histogram.

 # Instructions
 Edit the code in the code tab to perform the following: